5G-MAG/rt-5gms-application-server/README.md

 ### Building a distribution tar

-To build a Python sdist distribution tar do the following.
+To build a Python sdist distribution tar do the following:

 ```
 cd ~/rt-5gms-application-server